ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 {{site.data.keyword.cloudant_short_notm}} imposes a max doc size of 1 MB.
 This limit does not mean that a close-to-1-MB document size is a good idea.
 On the contrary, if you find you are creating documents that exceed single-digit KB, you probably need to revisit your model.
 Several things in {{site.data.keyword.cloudant_short_notm}} become less performant as documents grow.
 JSON decoding is costly, for example.

-Let's look at these sections: *Documents must group data that mostly changes together* and *Keep documents small*.
-It’s worth stressing that models that rely on updates have an upper volume limit of 1 MB, the cut-off for document size.
+Let's look at the following sections: *Documents must group data that mostly changes together* and *Keep documents small*.
+It’s worth stressing that models that rely on updates have a maximum volume limit of 1 MB, the cut-off for document size.
 This size isn’t what you want.

 ## Avoid using attachments
 {: #avoid-using-attachments}